-Potatopak makes potato plates at a factory in Blenheim, New Zealand.
+Potatopak (now re-branded as Earth Pack) makes potato plates at a factory in Blenheim, New Zealand.
 The steps in the production process – from weighing ingredients to quality control of the final product – are described here.

 The production process